 The DU average is the average sum of all exams with the correspondent coefficient in place.

-Eliminatory grades: students must sit all the exams of the DU.
+Eliminatory grades: Students must sit all the exams of the DU.
 All students must have a mark greater or equal to 6.00/20 to each one of the exams.
 Any grade below 6.00/20 is considered eliminatory.
 In case a student is absent from an exam his or her grade in this subject will be equal to "0.00".
+An absence during the DU exams cannot be justified.

 - 2. Continuous Assessment Final Mark: The Continuous Assessment final mark is the average of the: - a.
 The Semester 1 Final Mark - b.
 The Continuous Assessment Semester 2 grade - a.
-Semester 1 Final Mark: The Semester 1 Final Mark is the average of: - The Continuous Assessment Semester 1 grade and - The mi-DU Exams Average - Continuous Assessment Semester 1 (Fall) Average grade: The average of the sum of all subjects proposed by the curriculum and taken by the FLE students during the semester, weighted by their coefficients, forms the Continuous Assessment Average mark of the semester - Mi-DU Exam Average grade: Mi-DU Exam Average grade is the average sum of all exams with the correspondent coefficient in place b.
+Semester 1 Final Mark: The Semester 1 Final Mark is the average of: - The Continuous Assessment Semester 1 grade and - The mi-DU Exams Average b.
 Continuous Assessment Semester 2 (Spring) grade:

+- Continuous Assessment Semester 1 (Fall) Average grade: The average of the sum of all subjects proposed by the curriculum and taken by the FLE students during the semester, weighted by their coefficients, forms the Continuous Assessment Average mark of the semester - Mi-DU Exam Average grade: Mi-DU Exam Average grade is the average sum of all exams with the correspondent coefficient in place